Original Run: January 12, 2019 - March 30, 2019 Number of Episodes: 12 Genre: Comedy, Romance Based on the Series Created By: Aka Akasaka

 The president and vice-president made for a great couple, and the ultra-combative dynamic that was between them became absurdly entertaining.

 First off, both Miyuki and Kaguya were highly intelligent.
 More importantly, though, one was not smarter than the other.
 They were an equal match in terms of wit.
 Still, that isn’t to say they didn’t have their own unique advantages.
-Miyuki was much better at thinking on his feet were as Kaguya was nearly superhuman with her levels of preparation.
+Miyuki was much better at thinking on his feet, whereas Kaguya was nearly superhuman with her levels of preparation.

 As a result of their top-tier brilliance, neither Miyuki nor Kaguya was ever able to win one of their psychological battles through pure logic alone.
 This show was very good at keeping everything fair to ensure neither had a runaway victory count.
 Therefore, these two had to go at it with their full reasoning capabilities, and that always got really funny really fast.
 Plus, since they were both abnormally smart, things never got too out of hand.
 Everything remained believable within the confines of this particular series.